 This fine-tine grooming brush* is soft and gentle on your puppy’s sensitive skin and hair.

+The brush massages your puppy as you groom, bringing blood flow to the area for a healthier, shinier adult coat.
 Cleaning is a breeze: just push a button at the base of the handle and the hair is ejected.

 Happy Dogz Pro Slicker Brush for Dogs.